Statistics-Friendly Confidentiality Protection for Establishment Data, with Applications to the QCEW: Conclusions and Future Work

 \section{Conclusions and Future Work}

 In this paper, we introduced \gedp, a privacy definition for establishment data, designed to be interpretable to mathematical statisticians in statistical agencies.
 We proposed two mechanisms, the \neighmech with non-releasable data-dependent variance, and the \pncmech with \emph{releasable} data-dependent variance.
-We showed that when converting noisy answers into microdata, one should avoid mechanisms with non-releasable variance whenever possible, because converting noisy query answers into microdata requires knowledge of how inaccurate the query answers could be (i.e., how much the answers can be trusted).
-Having to estimate the uncertainty therefore increases the error in the microdata and we showed that this can also introduce a downward bias.

-Future work includes predicting when one mechanism is more accurate than the other, based on the noisy answers to the identity query and privacy parameters.
+Future work includes mechanisms that answer queries over multiple confidential attributes.
 Another interesting direction is how to optimize a workload -- adaptively selecting measurement queries and privacy budgets in order to maximize accuracy.
-Here again, the noisy identity query may be useful in estimating the expected gain in accuracy that can be obtained from candidate measurement queries.
+It is likely to be an iterative process, where prior query answers are used to estimate the expected gain in accuracy that can be obtained from candidate future measurement queries.

-\textbf{Acknowledgments: } This work was supported by a NSF BAA grant.
-We thank Spencer Jobe for help with running our experiments on internal BLS data.
+\begin{acks} This work was supported by a NSF BAA grant (NCSES-BAA 49100421C0022 to The Pennsylvania State University).
+We thank David Talan for help with data access and Spencer Jobe for help with running our experiments on internal BLS data. \end{acks}